SciRuby/rubex/REFERENCE.md

 # Inline C

+# Handling Strings

+For purposes of optimization and compatibility with C, Rubex makes certain assumptions about strings.
+When you assign a Ruby object to a `char*`, Rubex will automatically pass a pointer to the C string contained inside the object to the `char*`, thereby increasing the efficiency of operations on the string.
+The resulting string is a regular `\0` delimited C string.

+It should be noted that strings MUST use the double quotation syntax (`""`) and not single quotes in all cases.
+Single quote is reserved for use by C `char` data.
+For example, to assign a literal value to a C char, you can write `char a = 'b'`, to assign a literal C string to a `char*` array, use `char* a = "hello"`.

 # Differences from C

 * Rubex does not have dereferencing operator (`*`).
 Instead use `[0]` to access values pointed to by pointers.
 * There is no `->` operator for accessing struct elements from a pointer to a struct.
 Use the `.` operator directly.

+# Differences from Ruby

+* The `return` statement must be specified to return a value.
+Unlike Ruby, Rubex does not return the last expression in a method.
+* Specify arguments for method definitions inside round brackets.
+* As of now, there is very limited support for metaprogramming.
+* Blocks are not supported yet, though this will change by v0.2.

+# Limitations

+Most of the below limitations are temporary and will be taken care of in future versions:

+* The `require` statement is currently not supported.
+* Multi-file Rubex programs are not yet possible.